 - Elevated body temperature

-You may have wondered, can you die from Adderall?
-Yes, having too much of amphetamine in your system can cause death after consumption of a certain amount.
+One may have wondered, can one die from Adderall?
+Yes, having too much of amphetamine in the system can cause death after consumption of a certain amount.
 The lethal dose of Adderall is 20 to 25 mg per kilogram of body weight.
 This means for someone who weighs 60 kg, the dose which can lead to death is 1200mg.
 Adderall overdose death usually occurs in individuals who use it for non-medical or recreational purposes.

 Common complications of excessive consumption of amphetamine include seizures, coma, and death.
 Serotonin syndrome, characterized by nausea, vomiting, diarrhea, irregular heartbeat, coma, and death, results from co-administration with certain antidepressants.

-Once you suspect overdose symptoms, take the following steps:
+Once overdose symptoms are suspected, take the following steps: